 (1) During the course of the 20th century, the assumption has grown more deeply rooted that P ignores and perhaps does not even know the story of Joseph.
 Many scholars have therefore severely reduced the scope of P in the Joseph narratives, and certainly for those verses that actually mention Joseph.
 This approach, to be sure, is problematic, since the identification of P needs to be based on philological and historical considerations, not on prior assumptions about the content of the hypothesized Priestly narrative.

 (2) The second reason, especially relevant for Genesis 47, is connected to the limited concern of Pentateuchal scholars with textual criticism and the comparison of the various versions, as well as the generally negative evaluation of the Septuagint as a reliable witness to the Pentateuchal text.
 For Genesis 47, the LXX preserves a significant testimony, completely different from the Masoretic text.
 But ever since Rudolph’s study of the Joseph story (1933), many scholars have devalued the evidence of the Septuagint with regard to this chapter.
-Nonetheless, the understanding of how the differences between the versions came into being are tremendously important to the separation of the different strata in this chapter.
+Nonetheless, an understanding of how the differences between the versions came into being is tremendously important to the separation of the different strata in this chapter.
 It is worthwhile to begin from this perspective.

 The differences between the MT and the LXX in Genesis 47 can be seen from source #1 on the handout.